OctopusDeploy/blog/blog/2021-09/safe-schema-updates-3-ci-is-misunderstood/index.md

 Well, this is why Continuous Integration is fundamentally a project management issue, and why those fancy build tools are just one implementation detail, along with many other technical and management practices.

-We need to manage our development, testing and deployment efforts in such a manner that the issues above simply disappear.
+We need to manage our development, testing, and deployment efforts in such a manner that the issues above simply disappear.
 And we need to do this because the benefits of true *Continuous Integration*, dwarf the benefits of mere *Continuous Build*.

 ## Why do we need Continuous *Integration*?